InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/innersource-ambassador.md

 ## Patlet

-To extend the reach and effectiveness of the InnerSource Program Office (ISPO), volunteer InnerSource Ambassadors act as the eyes, ears, and voice of the ISPO within their departments.
-They support InnerSource goals while maintaining their primary organizational roles.
+When driving InnerSource adoption through a large, decentralized organization it is hard to understand and address the local challenges that come up in different departments and regions.
+Local volunteers, called InnerSource Ambassadors, provide localized support by promoting InnerSource principles and acting as a communication bridge between their teams and the ISPO.

 ## Problem

-The ISPO cannot be everywhere at once within a large, decentralized organization.
+The InnerSource Program Office (ISPO) cannot be everywhere at once within a large, decentralized organization.
 Without localized support, the ISPO struggles to understand the unique challenges and needs of different departments or regions and cannot effectively promote InnerSource practices across the organization.

 ## Story